Places to slow down and relax

 Take the time to explore the outdoors, relax and to enjoy the calm and serenity.

-We will show you some of our heart stoppers and favorite places that you too can really relax and decompress!
+We will show you some of our heart stoppers and favorite places where you too can really relax and decompress!

 That is also a vacation, no?

 The Col de Chamont ( Chamont mountain pass), its breathtaking nature when I feel like some fresh air, and get myself away from all the noise.

 Coming from Kaysersberg or Orbey, we can get there by Lapoutroie, then after passing near Lapoutroie, in the direction of Ribeaugoutte and following the road that zigzags: we are subjugated to the charm of the landscapes: the green pastures, the farms, the cows, the flowers…